-- Priority Lower: The lowest note is played and higher notes are ignored. - Priority Higher: The highest note is played and lower notes are ignored. - Priority Last: The held note can be stolen by a higher or lower note. - Legato On: Only retriggers the envelopes after all notes have been released, so successive notes will slur. - Legato Off: Every note played retriggers the envelopes. - Legato Glide: If glide is active, playing legato notes does not retrigger the envelopes and also glides from one pitch to the next.
+- Priority Lower: The lowest note is played and higher notes are ignored. - Priority Higher: The highest note is played and lower notes are ignored. - Priority Last: The held note can be stolen by a higher or lower note. - Legato On: Only retriggers the envelopes after all notes have been released, so successive notes will slur. - Legato Off: Every note played retriggers the envelopes. - Legato Glide: If glide is active, playing legato notes glides from one pitch to the next and also does not retrigger the envelopes.